columbia-it/django-jsonapi-training/docs/documenting-api.md

 ## Documenting the API in OAS 3.0

+**N.B.
+OAS 3.0 schema generation is currently not working** while we wait on updated versions of DJA to use the updated DRF `generateschema` command.

 The [Open API Specification](https://github.com/OAI/OpenAPI-Specification/versions/3.0.0.md) (OAS 3.0), a follow-on to Swagger 2.0 which merges in many of the modeling features of